 - 7.1.1.
-The public worksengineering services department shall have the right to inspect any project that has been issued a development permit to ensure that all roadway and drainage improvements are constructed in accordance with the approved construction drawings and related specifications. - 7.1.2.
-The public worksengineering services department shall have the right to enter upon and inspect land where construction activities have commenced in violation of Nassau County Land Development Regulation[s], regardless of whether or not an application for development permit has been made to Nassau County.
+The Engineering Services department shall have the right to inspect any project that has been issued a development permit to ensure that all roadway and drainage improvements are constructed in accordance with the approved construction drawings and related specifications. - 7.1.2.
+The Engineering Services department shall have the right to enter upon and inspect land where construction activities have commenced in violation of Nassau County Land Development Regulation[s], regardless of whether or not an application for development permit has been made to Nassau County.